Data Privacy Laws & Regulations

 What happens if I don’t comply with the POPIA?
 Failing to comply with the Protection of Personal Information Act (POPIA) in South Africa can have significant repercussions, including hefty financial penalties up to R10 million, legal actions from data subjects seeking compensation, and serious reputational damage that can affect customer trust and business viability.
 Additionally, the Information Regulator may issue enforcement notices to rectify non-compliance, with further non-compliance leading to criminal prosecution of responsible individuals, potentially resulting in fines or imprisonment.
 Thus, adherence to POPIA is essential not only to avoid these punitive measures but also to safeguard personal information and uphold the reputation of your organization.

-New Zealand NZPA
+NZPA - New Zealand

 New Zealand Privacy Act